Harlansburg, Pennsylvania: History

 John Eppinger, the blacksmith, has been in the village many years and is a good workman.

 Brown & Caldwell, the general merchants, purchased the general store of David Ramsey, in 1886, and have been running it ever since.

 J.J.
 Ramsey, who was the former partner of J.G.
 Jordan in the general merchandise business, has the only drug store in town and does a good business.

 Washington Cunningham, the furniture dealer and undertaker, has been in Harlansburg over sixty-five years and has been in the business the most of that time.

+Demographics

+The United States Census Bureau defined Harlansburg as a census designated place (CDP) in 2023.